Robustness of Decentralised Learning to Nodes and Data Disruption: Experimental settings

 In disaster scenarios, disruptions present themselves in unpredictable ways.
 They can happen as soon as the collaborative learning process starts, in the middle, or when it is approaching its end.
 The loss of nodes is expected to have a different impact depending on the current progress of the learning process: weak when it happens in the final phase, stronger early on.
 In the latter case, the key question is whether the decentralised learning process is able to recover and catch up over time.
-As we discuss later on in Section~\ref{sec:c1c2_baseline}, different learning configurations might exhibit different temporal dynamics, with one being slower than another one, even if ultimately their accuracy converges to the same value.
-To account for these different learning speeds and enable fair comparisons among the different scenarios considered, we thus force disruptions to happen once the average accuracy of the system has reached a certain target threshold.
+As discussed in Section~\ref{sec:c1c2_baseline}, different learning configurations might exhibit different temporal dynamics, with one being slower than another, even if their accuracy converges to the same value.
+To account for these different learning speeds and enable fair comparisons among the various scenarios considered, we thus force disruptions to happen once the average accuracy of the system has reached a certain target threshold.
 For example, in Section~\ref{sec:c1c2_timedisruption}, we consider disruptions happening when the average accuracy in the system has reached 0.7, 0.75, 0.8.
-This guarantees that disruptions affect systems that are similarly ``skilled'' in the learning process at the time of disruption.
+This guarantees that disruptions affect similarly ``skilled'' systems in the learning process at the time of disruption.